oceans404/fullstack-polygon-id-vc-gated-dapp/frontend/README.md

 #### 0. Follow server setup instructions

-Before starting the frontend, run the server.
+Before starting the frontend, run the server by following [the server instructions](https://github.com/oceans404/fullstack-polygon-id-vc-gated-dapp/tree/main/server).
 You need the ngrok url from the server in order to start the frontend.

-#### 1. ⭐ Star this repo so you have it for future reference, then clone it and install dependencies
+#### 1. Install frontend dependencies with --legacy-peer-deps

 Make sure to run the install command with the --legacy-peer-deps flag.